-When planning an adventure trip through a remote region it’s very important to pack the right gear.
-In this post, you’ll find a detailed Patagonia packing list that contains the 15 essential hiking items and must-have camping gear.
+When planning an adventure trip through a remote region such as Patagonia, it’s essential to pack the right gear.
+In this post, you’ll find a detailed Patagonia packing list that contains the 15 basic hiking items and must-have camping gear.

-We spent two months hiking and camping in Patagonia mostly on the Chilean side.
+Patagonia is a waste region in the extreme south of South America.
+We spent two months hiking and camping in Patagonia mostly in Chilean Patagonia.
 During that time we had all kinds of weather; from hot sunny days to hail and stormwind – our gear never failed.
 We’ve done many day hikes in Patagonia and several long-distance treks and spent quite a lot of time traveling the Carretera Austral.
-In this post, you’ll find our best tips and gear recommendations based on our experience in Patagonia.
+In this post, you’ll find our best tips and gear recommendations for your Patagonia adventure based on our experience.

 Download our PDF file with the complete Patagonia packing list